Dick Button: 1948 Olympics

 At the 1948 Winter Olympics, Button led Gerschwiler by a 29.6 point lead following the figures portion of the competition, having won four of the five figures.
 Button had been attempting the double Axel jump in practice but had never landed it.
 In practice on the day before the free skating event, Button landed one in practice for the first time.
 He decided to put it into his free skating for the next day.
 Button landed it in competition, becoming the first skater in the world to do so.
 Button received eight firsts and two seconds, for a total of 10 places.
 Gerschwiler had 23.
 That combined with the figures results gave Button the gold medal.
 At the age of 18 he became, and remains, the youngest man to win the Olympic gold in figure skating.

 1948 World Championships

 Button went on to win the 1948 World Championships, where he faced Gerschwiler for the last time.
 Button won the event.
 At the time, the U.S. Championships were held after the World Championships, and Button finished his season by defending his national title.
 In February 1948, Button, his coach, and his mother were in Prague to perform an exhibition.
-They were stranded there after the Communist uprising and had to be extracted by the U.S. Army.
+They were stranded there after the Soviet-backed coup and had to be extracted by the U.S. Army.
 In 1949, Button won the Sullivan Award as the outstanding amateur athlete in the United States.
 He is one of only two male figure skaters to win this award.
 Evan Lysacek is the other.